apalbright/thelittledataset/content/post/2015-05-05_geography-of-humor-the-case-of-the-new-yorker-caption-contest.md

 It seems most likely that the mechanism behind the success of liberal, nonreligious states lies in the first phase.
 In other words, liberal, nonreligious people are more likely to read The New Yorker and/or follow the caption contest.
 (Its humor is unlikely to resonate with the intensely religious or socially conservative.)
 Therefore, the tendency towards wins for liberal, nonreligious states is mostly a question of who chooses to participate.

 It could also be the case that at least a part of the mechanism behind these states' successes lies in phases (2) or (3).
-If a piece of this mechanism was snuggled up in phase 2, that would mean *The New Yorker* staff is inclined due to an innate sense of liberal humor to pick captions from specific states.^[Yet, since most submissions are probably already from liberals, this seems unlikely--though maybe the reverse happens as the magazine attempts to foster geographic diversity by selecting captions from a broader range of locations?
-I don't think that's part of the caption selection process, but it could be relevant to the aforementioned mechanism if it were.]
-If the mechanism were instead hidden within the third phase, this would mean voters tend to vote for captions created by people from more nonreligious and liberal states in the country.
+If a piece of this mechanism was snuggled up in phase 2, that would mean *The New Yorker* staff is inclined due to an innate sense of liberal humor to pick captions from specific states.[^6] If the mechanism were instead hidden within the third phase, this would mean voters tend to vote for captions created by people from more nonreligious and liberal states in the country.
 One interesting element to note is that voters can see the place of residence of a caption creator--though I highly doubt this influences peoples' voting choices, it is possible that regional favoritism is a factor (e.g., New Yorkers like to see other New Yorkers win and, therefore, the large number of New Yorker voters pushes the New Yorker caption submissions to win).

 In order to better investigate the mechanism behind the success of nonreligious, liberal states, one needs access to the geographic data of all submissions...or, at least the data on the number of subscribers per state.
 Though one can submit to the contest without a subscription, the latter measure could still be used as a credible proxy for the former since the number of people who submit to the contest in a state is likely proportional to the number of subscribers in the state.